VytasHub/sw_and_ld_project/README.md

 ## Technologies
 ### Software

-It is my intention to use node.js(Node) and express.js(Express) to create a public API that can be queried externally and 3 internal apis that query the individual data sets.
+It is my intention to use node.js (Node) and express.js (Express) to create a public API that can be queried externally and 3 internal apis that query the individual data sets.
 Node and Express are used as they are free and open source, light-weight and effecient.
 The internal APIs are to be queried through the external API.
 Any additional modules outside those provided by Node and Express will be documented here if required.
-All module will be loaded through the Node Package Manager (npm) which is a collection of Open Source libraries.
+All module will be loaded through the Node Package Manager (npm) which is a collection of open source libraries.

 ### Initial thoughts on database to use